Nicholas-Chong/Recipies/README.md

 This project aims to make access to quick and simple (and tasty) recipies easier for all.

+It also happens to be my first attempt at a React-Native app!

+## Project Highlights

+* Created nearly 10 Functional Components and Class Based Components (whole views and single JSX Elements)
+* Used animations to create a more pleasing UX
+* Implemented navigation management using React-Native Navigation Stacks
+* Integrated a Sqlite database for localised persistant data storage
+* Wrote basic SQL queries to read and write data

 ## TODO

 * Currently developing an API with a database from which the app will pull recipies from.
 Eventually, this will be integrated into an explore page.